-The number of features in the order-n Fourier basis grows exponentially with the dimension of the state space, but if that dimension is small enough (e.g., $k \leq 5$), one can select n so that all of the order-n Fourier features can be used.
+The number of features in the order-n Fourier basis grows exponentially with the dimension of the state space, but if that dimension is small enough (e.g., $k \leq 5$ ), then one can select n so that all of the order-n Fourier features can be used.
 This makes the selection of features more-or-less automatic.
 For high dimension state spaces, however, it is necessary to select a subset of these features.
 This can be done using prior beliefs about the nature of the function to be approximated, and some automated selection methods can be adapted to deal with the incremental and nonstationary nature of reinforcement learning.
-An advantage of Fourier basis features in this regard are that it is easy to select features by setting the \mathbf{c}^i vectors to account for suspected interactions among the state variables, and by limiting the values in the \mathbf{c}^j vectors so that the approximation can filter out high frequency components considered to be noise.
+An advantage of Fourier basis features in this regard is that it is easy to select features by setting the $\mathbf{c}^i$ vectors to account for suspected interactions among the state variables and by limiting the values in the $\mathbf{c}^j$ vectors so that the approximation can filter out high frequency components considered to be noise.
 On the other hand, because Fourier features are non-zero over the entire state space (with the few zeros excepted), they represent global properties of states, which can make it difficult to find good ways to represent local properties.

 Figure 9.5 shows learning curves comparing the Fourier and polynomial bases on the 1000-state random walk example.
-In general, we do not recommend using polynomials for online learning.2
+In general, we do not recommend using polynomials for online learning.

 Figure 9.5: Fourier basis vs polynomials on the 1000-state random walk.
 Shown are learning curves for the gradient Monte Carlo method with Fourier and polynomial bases of order 5, 10, and 20.
 The step-size parameters were roughly optimized for each case: $\alpha = 0.0001$ for the polynomial basis and $\alpha = 0.00005$ for the Fourier basis.
+The performance measure (y-axis) is the root mean squared value error (9.1).